-The unit is equipped with a one-piece fanshaft assembly that contains tapered roller bearings in a sealed oil reservoir.
-This assembly does not require any maintenance.
-There is a level plug and a fill plug, but they are not normally utilized except after removal and repair of the fanshaft assembly.
-The condenser end oil seal and the evaporator end oil seal should be checked during the pre-trip inspection for oil leakage.
-If there is any sign of leakage, the fanshaft assembly should be removed and repaired.
+The unit is equipped with two one-piece fan shaft assemblies containing tapered roller bearings in a sealed oil reservoir.
+These assemblies do not require any maintenance.
+There is a level plug and a fill plug, but they are not normally utilized except after removal and repair of the fan shaft assembly.
+The oil seals should be checked during the pre-trip inspection for oil leakage.
+If there is any sign of leakage, the fan shaft assembly should be removed and repaired.

-NOTE: The fanshaft assembly requires a special lubricant, TK P/N 203-278.
+NOTE: The fan shaft assembly requires a special Federal Department of Agriculture approved, food grade lubricant, TK P/N 203-278.

-Fanshaft Assembly Overhaul
+Fan Shaft Assembly Overhaul